-At issue before the Court was how the damages were to be calculated.
-Samsung, which was ruled to have violated Apple’s design patents by a jury in 2012, initially found itself on the hook for the profits generated by each of the 11 patents determined to have to have infringed.
+To be clear, the case doesn’t come down to whether or not Samsung infringed on Apple patents.
+At issue before the court is how the damages will be calculated.
+Samsung, which was ruled to have violated Apple’s design patents by a jury in 2012, initially found itself on the hook for the profits generated by each of the 11 patents determined to have to been infringed.
 Effectively, the company would have had to pay Apple a percentage of each sale.
 The justices disagreed, ruling that the company only needed to pay damages on the infringing components of those smartphones, rather than the smartphones themselves.

-They were persuaded by the “text of the law,” The Hill reports.
-In delivering the Court’s majority opinion, Justice Sonia Sotomayor wrote that “article of manufacture” — the legal term that refers to both a product sold to a consumer and a component of said product — has a “broad meaning,” and that an “article” could refer to “a particular thing.”
+In throwing out the case in December, they were persuaded by the “text of the law,” The Hill reports.
+In delivering the court’s majority opinion, Justice Sonia Sotomayor wrote that “article of manufacture” — the legal term that refers to both a product sold to a consumer and a component of said product — has a “broad meaning,” and that an “article” could refer to “a particular thing.”
 In Samsung’s case, an “article” could be an infringing smartphone’s appearance, for instance, or software feature.

 Recalling the design of the Volkswagen Beetle